 Determine from the chart on the circuit fuse box cover which fuse or fuses control that component.
 Check those fuses first, but check all the fuses before looking elsewhere for another possible cause of the problem.
 Replace any blown fuses and check component operation.

-• Main fuse (and spare) are located on the starter motor magnetic switch (3) behind the left side cover.

-• The circuit fuse box (including spare fuse) is located under the seat.
+- The main fuse and spare are located on the starter magnetic switch behind the left side cover. - The circuit fuse box (including spare fuses) is located behind the right side cover.

 Recommended Fuses